spryker/oryx/docs/reactivity/introduction.md

 2. Component state is _controlled_ by a controller that knows the component lifecycle.
 This controller is specific to LIT, if you'd use another component framework you can leverage the services lower application layers, but you'd need to take care of the component lifecycle yourself.
 3. Components delegate loading of data to a service.
 API integration is done in lower layers of the application logic (adapters, converters).
 4. API responses are maintained in the service layer, to avoid duplicated requests (in parallel or sequence).
 5. (new) emissions of the data is exposed to the component.
 Oryx has standardized on observables (using rxjs), so that the application can operate on streams in a flexible way.
-Promises can however also be used.
 6. The `AsyncStateController` observes (new) emission of the data stream.
 7. The controller requests an update for the component
 8. The component rerenders the requested update (but not for other non-related parts of the application)